GO TO THE GAMES

-With our Italian lessons for Sports you will learn "Sports" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Sentences about sports you do.
+With our Italian lessons you will learn the topic "Sports" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 sentences about sports you do.

 |1||Vado in bicicletta.||I cycle.|